 All the best,

-How to find someone’s email
+Where to pitch/how to find someone’s email

 If you’re thinking about pitching a site or editor you haven’t worked with before, the main thing you’ll need to do is find an editor to pitch.
 This will be the managing editor or the editor of a specific section (like video games) in most cases.
 There are a few ways to track it down if their email isn’t clearly posted somewhere: